andthearchitect/aws-lambda-java-runtime/README.md

 attempt to run the image.

-## Building the Runtime
+#### Prerequisites

+Make sure you have the following installed on your build machine before getting started.
+* OpenJDK 11 for your OS
+* OpenJDK 11 for Linux (See note above)
+* Gradle 5+ (Required to build Java 11 Projects)
+* AWS CLI

-##### Compile the Runtime classes
+##### Compile the Runtime Classes
-Make sure you have Java 11 configured as your JDK, then run Gradle Build.
-Note that you'll also need Gradle 5.0 or later to build Java 11 project.

 ```
-$gradlew build
+$ ./gradlew build
 ```
-##### Link the Runtime Image
+##### Linking the Runtime Image

-As stated above, you'll need the JDK for Linux to link against.
+As stated above, you'll need the JDK for Linux to link our module against.
 Download the Java 11 JDK for linux and unzip it somewhere on your machine.
 Replace <path-to-linux-jdk> in the command below with the path to the unzipped Linux JDK then run the linker.

  ```
- $jlink --module-path ./build/libs:<path-to-linux-jdk>/jmods \
+ $ jlink --module-path ./build/libs:<path-to-linux-jdk>/jmods \
     --add-modules  com.ata.lambda \
     --output ./dist \
     --launcher bootstrap=com.ata.lambda/com.ata.aws.lambda.LambdaBootstrap \
     --compress 2 --no-header-files --no-man-pages --strip-debug
 ```

-What we're doing above is using JLink to link our lambda module to the JDK modules it's dependent upon to include only those dependencies in our image.
+What we're doing above is using the ```jlink``` tool included with the latest JDKs to link our module to the JDK modules it's dependent upon to include only those dependencies in our image.
+This creates a stand alone distribution which can be run on any machine without requiring Java to be installed.

 Here's a breakdown of what we're doing in the command above.

---module path: We first our module and also the module path of the Linux JDK to link to the JDK classes we're dependent upon in our code, ie. UrlConnection, Map, System etc.
+**--module-path:** Links our module and the Linux JDK Runtime modules to link the built in Java classes we're dependent upon in our code, ie. UrlConnection, Map, System etc.

---output: Put everything in an output folder named ```dist``` in the cwd.
+**--output:** Put everything in an output folder named ```dist``` relative to the cwd.
+This folder will contain our stand alone Java Runtime with our Lambda Module embedded.

---launcher: Create a launcher file called bootstrap which will be an file executable that invokes our main method directly.
+**--launcher:** Create a launcher file called "bootstrap" which will be an file executable that invokes our main method directly.
 This means to run our application all we need to do is execute bootstrap like any other binary ie. ```$./bin/boostrap```.
 This removes the need to specify classpaths, modules etc. as you'd typically need to do when you run a jar file.

-Everything else: The other parameters included are intended to cut down on the size of our deployment.
+**Everything else:** The other parameters included are intended to cut down on the size of our deployment.
 Note we're stripping debug symbols from our runtime binaries so if you wanted to debug the runtime you'd want to build without this setting.
-This should not affect debug symbols on handler code uploaded to the lambda function which uses this runtime.
+This will not affect debug symbols on Handler code uploaded to the lambda function which uses this runtime.

 #### Create the Lambda Custom Runtime Entry Point

-We're going to create a shell script to launch our application.
-AWS Lambda Custom Runtimes look for an executable file
-in the root directory named simply ```bootstrap```.
+AWS Lambda Custom Runtimes require an executable file in the root directory named simply ```bootstrap```.
 This can be any executable file, for our case we're going to just use a shell script to call our launcher that we created in the step above.
+This script will do nothing more than invoke our Java Runtime from the dist folder.

-###### Create the bootstrap script
+##### Create the bootstrap script
 ```
-$touch boostrap
+$ touch boostrap
 ```
+##### Call our Java Runtime from Bash
-###### Add the following contents to bootstrap
+Add the following commands to ```bootstrap```
 ```$bash
 #!/bin/sh
 /opt/dist/bin/bootstrap
 ```

+Note that the path we're using in our shell script is ```/opt```.
+When you create a Lambda Layer, as we'll do shortly, AWS Lambda copies all the runtime files to the /opt directory.

-###### Make the file executable
+##### Make bootstrap executable
 ```
-$chmod +x bootstrap
+$ chmod +x bootstrap
 ```

-Note that the path we're using in our shell script is /opt.
-AWS Lambda copies all of our files to the /opt directory when we deploy as a layer.

-#### Deploy the Custom Runtime as a Layer
+#### Deploying the Custom Runtime as a Layer

-We should now have everything we need to deploy our Runtime.
-We could just include all of this with our handler function, but it's much better to take advantage of the new Lambda Layers features so we can create a custom runtime layer we can reuse with any lambda function.
+We should now have everything we need to deploy a Custom Runtime.
+We could just package all of this with a Handler function and call it a day, but a better practice is to take advantage Layers.
+When we create a Custom Runtime as a Layer it can be reused with any Lambda function.

 The deployment package needs to have ```bootstrap``` at the root level and we'll include our the folder containing our Java 11 Runtime Image we built with ```jlink``` above.

-Create a folder which contains both of these artifacts so our hierarchy looks like this:
+Create a folder which contains both of these artifacts, ```bootstrap``` and ```dist``` so we can package them as a Layer.

+The deployment hierarchy should like this:

 ```
 - bootstrap